This is the place to schedule a wonderful Thai Massage,

 Another of the theories of the blood stop that is sometimes taught in massage schools is that it helps counter the phenomenon of "legs falling asleep" during long sitting or meditation.
 The belief is that "legs falling asleep" is caused by lack of blood flow, and the blood stop will strengthen or increase circulation to alleviate that problem in the future.
 A little knowledge of physiology shows why neither is true.
 Compressing arteries to slow or stop blood does not cause any increase in the number or size of blood vessels, or ability to pump blood, any more than having clogged arteries improves circulation.
 The blood stop does not reroute the blood or encourage the body to find new pathways which give circulatory benefit.
 Exercise will increase all these good things, but doing the blood stop does not, even if we wish it does, or were taught that it does.
 Next, when a limb "falls asleep" it is not lack of blood flow, but nerve compression.
 There is no reduction in blood flow when you get the tingling and the "pins and needles" feeling of a limb falling asleep.
 The tingling is called neuropraxia, which just means a temporary interruption of sending nerve signals resulting in pins and needles feeling.
 During the blood stop maneuver, there is no pins and needles feeling, and when you stand up after your legs "fall asleep" there is no warm rush of blood as after the blood stop.
 They are two different things.

-None of this means that Thai massage is not good, just that it is best to avoid the blood stop and other moves that harm.
-It is easy to avoid the pitfalls and hype of massage, and use Thai massage for the wonderful benefits.
-Come and try one.
+None of this means that Thai massage is not good for other reasons, just that it is best to avoid the blood stop and other moves that harm.
+It is easy to avoid the pitfalls and hype of massage, and use Thai massage for the benefits.
+Come and try one, see below.

 Fun Things To Do Next: